 The infrared thermometer is the key item; it measures temperature by measuring an object's emitted thermal radiation.
+They can be found at www.harborfreight.com under "non-contact pocket thermometer".
 The desk lamp is used to heat up the surface; any lamp will do, though an incandescent or halogen lamp is best.